kappter/blocktime/README.markdown

 - Check totals (e.g., "Sleep: 8.0 hours, Total: 8.0 hours").
 - Save Monday as "Work" day type, then apply it to Tuesday.
 - Copy Monday’s schedule to Wednesday.
-- Repeat for other days using the dropdown.
+- Tap/click "Save Schedule" to download `BlockTime_Schedule.json`.
+- Start a new session, upload the JSON file via the file input, and verify the schedule (categories, Monday/Wednesday blocks, "Work" day type) is restored.
 - Enter your name (e.g., "Alex"), tap/click "Generate Report" to see a breakdown (e.g., "Sleep: 56 hours, 33.3%"), and download as PDF.

 ## Notes
-- The app runs in the browser and does not save data between sessions (day types reset on reload).
+- The app runs in the browser and does not save data between sessions (day types and schedules reset on reload unless saved/loaded).
 - Block labels show the category and time range, making it clear what time each block represents.
-- The "Time Allocation Totals" section shows running hours per category and overall, updated as you add or copy blocks.
+- The "Time Allocation Totals" section shows running hours per category and overall, updated as you add, copy, or load blocks.
 - The "Copy Day" feature duplicates a day’s schedule, and "Day Types" let you save and reuse schedules (e.g., for Work or Weekend days).
+- The "Save Schedule" feature downloads a JSON file with all data, and "Load Schedule" restores it from a valid JSON file.
 - The PDF export includes your name, a motivational summary, table, and pie chart, suitable for assignment submission.
 - The single-day view, touch/click support, and responsive design (85vw grid, 80vh height) ensure a smooth mobile experience.
 - Time markers are simplified (12AM, 6AM, 12PM, 6PM) for clarity, with precise alignment.
 - Controls are always visible on desktop (≥600px) and toggled via a prominent "☰ Menu" button on mobile.
 - If controls don’t appear, tap/click the "☰ Menu" button or check DevTools (F12) Console for errors.
+- If loading fails, ensure the uploaded file is a valid `BlockTime_Schedule.json` (check Console for error details).
 - If you encounter issues (e.g., script loading), ensure files are in the same directory and use a local server.
 Test in Incognito mode to rule out extension interference (e.g., MindStudio content scripts).
-- Future enhancements could include swipe gestures, persistent storage, or additional report customization.
+- Future enhancements could include persistent storage, swipe gestures, or default day types with pre-set categories.

 ## License
 This is a free, open-source tool for educational use.
 No warranty is provided.